 The most efficient method of control for tropical soda apple is to prevent fruit set.
 Mowing can greatly reduce the growth of the weed and, if timed correctly, can prevent fruit set.
 It will not, however, control mature plants and a chemical control may need to be applied.
 Herbicides such as Triclopyrester and aminopyralid at 0.5% and 0.1% respectfully may applied to young apple soda weeds on a monthly basis.

 More mature or dense infestations may be controlled with the use of herbicides containing aminopyralid.
 Milestone VM at 7 fluid ounces per acre is an effective method for killing tropical soda apple weed in pastures, vegetable and sod fields, ditches and roadsides.
 Triclopyrester may also be applied after mowing, with an application 50-60 days post mowing at a rate of 1.0 quart per acre.

+Additionally, an EPA-registered, non-chemical, biological herbicide containing a plant virus (called SolviNix LC) is available for control of this specific weed.
 The flower bud weevil has also been shown to be an effective biological control.
 The insect develops inside flower buds, which lead to inhibition of fruit set.
 The tortoise beetle feeds on foliage of the weed and also has the potential to reduce tropical soda apple population, allowing the native flora to burgeon.